Real Estate shares gain | Capital Market News - Business Standard

 Click here to follow our WhatsApp channel

-On BSE,1906 shares were trading in green, 1178 were trading in red and 98 were unchanged.
+On BSE,2248 shares were trading in green, 879 were trading in red and 131 were unchanged.

 Powered by Capital Market - Live News